Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging

 We conduct model discussion in Table~\ref{Tab: ablation}.
 Specifically, we accumulate the total cost (\emph{e.g.}, number of parameters, GMACs, and training time) of all clients in a federated system.

-\textbf{Without FL}.
+\textbf{Ablation Study}.
 We firstly consider a scenario that trains three clients independently without FL (\textit{FedHP w/o FL}).
 For a fair comparison, each client pre-trains the backbone by using the same procedure as FedHP and are then enhanced with a prompt network and adaptors for efficient fine-tuning.
 By comparison, FedHP enables an obvious improvement ($0.6$dB) by implicitly sharing the hardware and data.
-We then investigate the effectiveness of the promter and adaptor to the reconstruction, respectively.
+We then investigate the effectiveness of the prompter and adaptor to the reconstruction, respectively.
 By observation, directly removing the adaptor leads to limited performance descent.
 Using prompt network brings significant performance boost.
-The hardware prompter aligns the input data distributions, potentially solving the heterogeneity rooted in the input data space brings more benefit than adapting the learning manifold.
-This is determined by the fact that learning manifold is highly correlated with the coded apertures.
+The hardware prompter aligns the input data distributions, potentially solving the heterogeneity rooted in the input data space, considering fact that learning manifold is highly correlated with the coded apertures.

 \textbf{Discussion of the client number}.
 In Table~\ref{Tab: client}, we discuss the power of FedHP with more real clients under the scenario of \textit{Hardware shaking}.
 The performance gap between FedHP and FedAvg consistently remains with the client number increasing, which demonstrates the practicability of the FedHP for the cross-silo spectral system cooperative learning, \emph{e.g.}, $3\sim5$ clients/institutions.

 \textbf{Comparison with a deep unfolding method}.
 We also compare the proposed FedHP with a representative deep unfolding method of GAP-Net~\citep{meng2023deep} as deep unfolding methods can be adaptable to various hardware configurations.
 Specifically, we use three clients and keep training and testing settings of GAP-Net the same as FedHP.
 As shown in Table~\ref{tab: DFN}, FedHP improves by $0.28$dB with only $7\%$ model size.
 In fact, despite the adaptability, deep unfolding still shows limitations in solving hardware perturbation/replacement for a given system \citep{wang2022modeling}.